react-native-community/cli/packages/cli-plugin-metro/README.md

 If you are planning on building a debug APK that will run without the packager, see ([--bundle-output](https://github.com/react-native-community/cli/blob/main/packages/cli-plugin-metro/README.md#--bundle-output-string))

 <details>
-  Alternatively if you want to run <code>react-native bundle</code> manually and then create the APK with <code>./gradlew assembleDebug</code> you have to make sure to put the assets into the right directory, so that gradle can find them.
+  Alternatively if you want to run <code>npx react-native bundle</code> manually and then create the APK with <code>./gradlew assembleDebug</code> you have to make sure to put the assets into the right directory, so that gradle can find them.

 For react-native versions 0.57 and above the <code>--assets-dest</code> path should be:
 <code>android/app/build/generated/res/react/debug</code>